 Dietetics and Applied Nutrition - B.S.

 The Dietetics and Applied Nutrition bachelor of science degree program is an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited Didactic Program in Dietetics (DPD).
-This program prepares students for entry into a variety of positions in the fields of clinical, community, food service and health promotion, often as a Registered Dietitian/Nutritionist (RD/RDN).
+This program prepares students for entry into a graduate degree program and supervised practice to complete requirements for eligibility to become a Registered Dietitian Nutritionist (RDN).

-The program prepares students to be able to translate the scientific literature when problem solving around food production, nutritional counseling on healthy eating practices, and managing diverse populations.
-This is done through a combination of traditional academic means, as well as with Johnson & Wales’ unique culinary nutrition, experience-based cooking labs.
+The program prepares students to translate scientific literature when problem-solving around food production, nutritional counseling on healthy eating practices, and managing diverse populations.
+This is achieved through a combination of traditional academic courses in addition to Johnson & Wales’ unique culinary nutrition, experience-based cooking labs.
 Students develop nutrition care plans and learn nutritional diagnostic skills, as well as refine sensory evaluation techniques.

 Graduates of the Dietetics and Applied Nutrition program are prepared to work in settings such as hospitals, long-term care facilities and health clinics, as well as in nontraditional industries such as food product research and development, school food service, sports nutrition with collegiate and professional teams, recipe testing, food writing and the private chef industry.